opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aws-lambda.md

 ## AWS Lambda processor configuration

-The `aws_lambda` processor enables invocation of an AWS Lambda function within your Data Prepper pipeline to process events.
+The `aws_lambda` processor enables invocation of an AWS Lambda function within your Data Prepper pipeline in order to process events.
 It supports both synchronous and asynchronous invocations based on your use case.

 ## Configuration fields